Basicprogrammer10/connorcode-writing/tutorial/web-hosting.md

 ![Create new User Account](../assets/tutorial/web-hosting/Server-NewAcc.png)

 Now we will add our user to the _sudoers group_.
-This will allow us to run programs with root privileges from within a non-root account.
+This allows us to run programs with root privileges from within a non-root account.

 Launch Nano with the sudoers file open with this program